argentagsw/taggy_demux/README.md

 | XM    | Z             | Raw (after tag) or corrected (after correct) UMI. |
 | XA    | Z             | Order of tags names. |

-Note that the above does not preclude the presence of other tags added by third-party tools, which will be preserved to the largest extent possible.
+Note that the above does not preclude the presence of other tags added by third-party tools, which will be preserved if the `--preserve` flag is set.

 An example SAM entry (line) is shown below: